by Lindsey Wegner, M.A., CCC-SLP

 No Spill Bubbles - Use bubbles in a variety of ways to increase vocabulary,

-articulation, oral motor skills, and joint attention skills (when one individual
+articulation, oral motor skills, and joint attention skills (when one individual alerts

-verbal or non-verbal indications).
-Most children love bubbles, so the SLP can
+indications).
+Most children love bubbles, so the SLP can also use them as a great

 -

-Search Bag - Place different items inside a pillowcase, canvas bag, or
+Search Bag - Place different items inside a pillowcase, canvas bag, or another

-another bag made with material that is difficult to see through.
-Have
+bag made with material that is difficult to see through.
+Have the child reach inside the

-the child reach inside the bag to find the item you describe.
-This creates a
+bag to find the item you describe.
+This creates a sense of excitement, and it’s great for

 -

-Ball - Increase joint attention, turn taking, fine motor skills, and vocabulary
+Ball - Increase joint attention, turn taking, fine motor skills, and vocabulary skills

-skills using a small ball.
+using a small ball.

 -